robiulhr/hashnode/clh9bt136000h09mmct0dfs78.md

 > console.log(age)
 > ```

-## Changing/Updating/Re-assigning the Value of a Variable.
+## Changing Variable

 The meaning of the word ‘variable’ is anything that can vary.
 That means once the initialization is finished we can change or update the value of the variable later on in the program if required.

 It is similar to re-initializing the variable.
-We can update/change the value by just typing the name of the variable followed by an equals sign(\`=\`) and then followed by the new value we want it to store.
+We can do Updating or Re-assigning or **Changing Variable** by just typing the name of the variable followed by an equals sign(\`=\`) and then followed by the new value we want it to store.

 ```javascript
 var greetings = "Hello";